How Games Help: Mental Health

-Using games as a way to focus your mind on an external and different stimuli following a traumatic event has resulted in some very interesting results.
-In one particular study, people in the emergency room after a traffic accident were asked to play the game tetris for a short period of time (a control group engaged in a different activity).
+Using games as a way to focus your mind on an external stimuli following a traumatic event has resulted in some very interesting findings.
+In one study, people in the emergency room after a traffic accident were asked to play the game Tetris for a short period of time (a control group engaged in a different activity).

-Another interesting study showed that individuals on the Autism spectrum were able to use an MMO (a massive multiplayer online games such as World of Warcraft) to build up emotional comprehension skills.
+Another interesting study showed that individuals with Autism Spectrum Disorder were able to use an MMO (a massive multiplayer online games such as World of Warcraft) to build up emotional comprehension skills.
 Having a safe and fictional world within which to explore emotions proved an interesting and valuable tool in this context.
 Individuals in this study were able to clearly identify their own feelings and the feelings of their friends within the game environment.
 One of the most interesting components of this study was how the emotional intelligence skills gained carried over into the real world through reflection and application.